Easy Sourdough Artisan Bread Recipe (Ready in 1 Day)

 If your starter doubles in less than 6 hours, it is strong enough to raise bread.

-Wait, what do I do with all the starter I’m making, feeding, and removing during this time?
+What do I do with all the starter I’m making, feeding, and removing while waiting for it to be strong enough to double?

 - This is a great quality, decently priced enameled cast iron dutch oven, similar to the one I use.
 Here’s another option for a bit less that’s very similar, too.